ironhack-labs/lab-javascript-basic-algorithms/README.md

   <br>

-  To compare the length of each element you should use a conditional statement in the following way:
+  To compare the length of each element, you should use a conditional statement in the following way:

   ```js
     if ( words[i].length > longestWord.length) {